Sin-Aman/Scorehub/README.md

 **Application Concept:**

 A soccer notification application.
-The app would track score updates on live sporting events.
-The updates would include details such as which player scored, assisted, has been disciplined, how much time is left in the match, etc.
+The app will track score updates on live sporting events.
+The updates will include details such as which player scored, assisted, has been disciplined, how much time is left in the match, etc.

 **Stakeholders:**